 This medication has a 24 day half-life and it may take three to four months before seizure control occurs.
 This lengthy time line can be decreased by the administration of a loading dose.
 A loading dose is a high dose of medication given for a period of time in order to achieve optimal levels of medication in the dog’s system.
 Dogs that receive a loading dose are more likely to experience side effects, especially during those first five days.

 We provide an Adapta-cap and syringe along with the medication for easy and accurate dosing.
 The Adapta-cap screws onto the medication container and allows the dose to be accurately drawn up into the syringe without the risk of spilling.
 The Adapta-cap remains on the bottle and is transferred to any new medication bottles once the prescription is refilled.

 In order for Potassium Bromide to be effective a certain level of medication in the blood stream must be obtained.
 Blood testing, which may be done by the veterinarian, helps to monitor this level.
 This will help the veterinarian to adjust the dosage of Potassium Bromide.
 Blood tests can also be used to monitor potassium levels.
 If your dog receives a loading dose, the levels should be checked after one week and then again in one month.
 If these two values are not similar, the veterinarian may change the maintenance dose.
 If your dog does not receive a loading dose a blood test will be done after one month and then approximately every six months.

-As explained later, Salt causes a decreased level of potassium bromide and increases consumption may result in an increased number of seizures.
+As explained later, salt consumption causes a decreased level of potassium bromide and may result in an increased number of seizures.
 Other drugs that decrease the effect of potassium bromide are diuretics.
 Food preservatives such as Ethoxyquin, BHT, and BHA can also result in seizures, as a result of interactions with Potassium Bromide.